Hryushek/hryushek/README.md

 It's Anastasiia, an amazing manager for ✨ amazing teams ✨

-**I'm always looking for interesting projects** and this is the list of facts about me:
+**I'm currently looking for interesting projects** and this is the list of facts about me:

 📑 Ex IT/IP lawyer
 💅 Ex LegalTech startup CEO